meesterdude/cloudspeq/README.md

   Adjust to match your enviroment, and be sure to test it works in cron before relying on it.
 By default, the `server_lifetime` is 90 (minutes), but you can change this in the `cloudspeq.yml` file, or specify the number of minutes by passing it as a parameter to the `self_destruct` command.
   6. Shutdown the machine, and create a snapshot
-  7. In `cloudspeq.yml`, specify `image_name` using the name of the snapshot you just created.
+  7. In `cloudspeq.yml`, specify `image_name` using the name of the snapshot you just created under the provider